 We solve a series of inversions with this model.
 Figure 3 shows the prior (top) and associated observational (bottom) parameters for the base inversion.
 The prior emissions vector xA is given by random values with mean 70 ppb d-1 and standard deviation 40 ppb d-1.
 We test the sensitivity of our results to the prior by conducting inversions with 50,000 unique prior emission vectors.
 For each of these, we assume uniform relative errors of 50% unless the prior emissions are less than the mean prior emissions, in which case we use relative errors corresponding of 50% of the mean.
 We construct the prior error covariance matrix SA assuming no error covariance.
 The observation vector y is composed of m=300 pseudo-observations, generated by adding random noise with mean 0 ppb and standard deviation 10 ppb to the steady-state concentrations.
 The 300 data points correspond to one observation per grid cell at 15 evenly spaced intervals between 150 and 300 hours from the start of the simulation.
 We assume constant observational errors of 15 ppb and no error covariance.
 We construct the Jacobian matrix K using a finite difference approach.

-Figure 4 shows the true posterior emissions for the base inversion assuming the true boundary condition is known.
+Figure 4 shows the posterior emissions for the base inversion assuming the true boundary condition is known.
 We show results that do and do not optimize the boundary condition.
 Both inversions produce similar posterior emissions and are most accurate in the middle of the domain, where emissions have a larger relative influence than the boundary condition on simulated concentrations and where there are many downstream observations.
 The inversion that optimizes the boundary condition has lower information content at the upstream edge and therefore an increased deviation from the truth because the observations are used to inform the boundary condition rather than the emissions.

 3.2.1 Numerical steady-state solution